 Continuing on we have Velocity Drag which places a force to slow anything that is moving.
 It directly opposes all movement unlike air-drag for character, though very similar.
 Imagine mud for movement.

 The next setting is called Bounce and as its names says, it places a bounce force between all objects in the game.

 Below Bounce, in the world’s panel, there is the Score Multiplier setting which is for distance-based scoring.
 Scoring is 1 point per pixel moved.
 A value here will increase that.
 For example, a value of 10 will mean 10 points per pixel.

 There is also the Game Direction setting.
-This determines the movement of the game in clock-wise degrees, where 0 has the character moving left, -90 will be moving up, 90 will be moving down, and 180 will mean moving left.
+This determines the movement of the game in clock-wise degrees, where 0 has the character moving left, -90 will be moving up, 90 will be moving down, and 180 will mean moving right.

 Camera Smooth is up next in the world’s setting panel.
 This is an advance setting for how jittery the camera gets for certain game mechanics.
 Best to leave it as is for now.

 The Object Deletion Threshold refers to how far off the screen do objects need to be before being deleted.
 This is for optimizing your game for mobile devices.

 Lastly, for the world’s settings we have Movement which is a setting that makes our game scroll or stand still like a platformer.